mph-/lcapy/doc/schematics.rst

 ---------------------

 Lcapy uses a semi-automated component layout.
-Each component requires a specified orientation: up, down, left, or right.
+Each component requires a specified orientation: up, down, left, right.
 In addition, attributes can be added to override color, size, etc.

 The drawing direction provides a constraint.
 For example, the nodes